RickardHF/RickardHF/README.md

 #### About Me

 - 🏫 M.Sc in Computer Science / Siv.ing Datateknologi at NTNU
+- 🏫✈️ Exchange student at FIT at CVUT in Prague
 - :norway: From between the fjords and mountains in Norway ⛰️
 - 💻 Solves programming problems on my spare time
 - ⚔️ At my spare time I enjoy fencing and doing judo 🥋